vrtmrz/obsidian-livesync/docs/settings.md

 ### Manual Garbage Collect
 Run "Garbage Collection" manually.

-### End to End Encryption
-Encrypt your database.
-It affects only the database, your files are left as plain.

-The encryption algorithm is AES-GCM.

-Note: If you want to use "Plugins and their settings", you have to enable this.

-### Passphrase
-The passphrase to used as the key of encryption.
-Please use the long text.

-### Apply
-To enable End-to-End encryption, there must be no items of the same content encrypted with different passphrases to avoid attackers guessing passphrases.
-Self-hosted LiveSync uses crc32 of the chunks, It is really a must.

-So, this plugin completely deletes everything from both local and remote databases before enabling it and then synchronizing again.

-To enable, "Apply and send" from the most powerful device, and "Apply and receive" from every other device.

-- Apply and send
-1. Initialize the Local Database and set (or clear) passphrase, put all files into the database again.
-2. Initialize the Remote Database.
-3. Lock the Remote Database.
-4. Send it all.

-This process is simply heavy.
-Using a PC or Mac is preferred.
-- Apply and receive
-1. Initialize the Local Database and set (or clear) the passphrase.
-2. Unlock the Remote Database.
-3. Retrieve all and decrypt to file.

-When running these operations, every synchronization settings is disabled.

-**And even your passphrase is wrong, It doesn't be checked before the plugin really decrypts.
-So If you set the wrong passphrase and run "Apply and Receive", you will get an amount of decryption error.
-But, this is the specification.**

 ### minimum chunk size and LongLine threshold
 The configuration of chunk splitting.